zhangruiskyline/NLP_DeepLearning/README.md

 The word highlighted in blue is the input word.

-[logo]: https://github.com/adam-p/markdown-here/raw/master/src/common/images/icon48.png "Logo Title Text 2"
+[logo]: https://github.com/zhangruiskyline/NLP_demo/blob/master/img/training_data.png "word pair train"

 If two different words have very similar “contexts” (that is, what words are likely to appear around them), then our model needs to output very similar results for these two words.
 And one way for the network to output similar